Pride Picks: Hola Papi

 Hardcover Pride Picks!
 Help us celebrate Pride with these LGBTQ+ books!

-$1 from every PRIDE book sold during the month of June will be donated to the Stay Gold Fund.
+$1 from every PRIDE book sold will be donated to the Stay Gold Fund.
 The Stay Gold Fund, in partnership with Stonewall Community Fund, provides financial support to transgender people for gender affirming surgeries.

 This purchase is for the book and does not include a renewing subscription.Synopsis: